 When you’re looking at rental real estate to decide whether to invest in it or not, the asking price is just one way to value the property.
 That’s the price the seller values the property at.
-Your job, as an investor is to apply some of these 3 ways to value a rental property in Detroit and compare it to the asking price to figure out if it makes sense to you.
+Your job, as an investor is to apply some of these 3 ways to value a rental property in Southeast Michigan and compare it to the asking price to figure out if it makes sense to you.

 #1.
 Cash Flow Potential

 What is the potential income you’ll make each and every month from this rental property?
 Consider both gross and net so you can more easily calculate whether you’ll be cash flow positive right away.
 Ideally you’ll want to be cash flow positive (although there might be a strategic reason to temporarily not be cash flow positive).

 Have you seen our list of cash flowing rental properties?
 Click here and fill out the form to check them out.